 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Judy Garland had lived? muses Jackie Rose.
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Personalities thread.

 It is June 22nd 2012,and Judy Garland has just celebrated her 90th birthday.
 Many people were pleasantly surprised, since they had expected her to die of a drug overdose for years before.
 In fact, the popular joke was that newspapers had a standing headline that read "Judy takes overdose".